-Ward 3 Events

 Art and Youth Employment

 This week a good crowd gathered to enjoy the unveiling of new public art at the NE corner of N First Avenue and Navajo.
-Read more about the project via this link to the Tucson Pima Arts Council story.
+Read more about the project via the Tucson Pima Arts Council.

 Area business owners, artists, families and neighbors expressed appreciation for the creative investment and iconic landmark.
 Check it out next time you’re in the area; and while you’re at it you can enjoy a great breakfast/lunch/dinner at the Range Rider’s Grill (aka Boondock’s to the north of the artwork) and pick up all the maps you’ll need for your next road trip at Tucson Map and Flag (across First Ave).
 Like so many corners throughout Ward 3 and our City, you can find your new favorite local restaurant or business each time you explore!